-Factor in the Cost of Materials and Labor
+Costs of Materials and Labor

-- Size of general contractor
+- Size of the general contractor

-- Current economy and labor market (COVID-19)
+- Current economy and labor market

 Exterior Landscaping Costs

-Other Equipment Costs
+Other Financial Equipment Costs

 So there you have it, all of the costs tied into starting up your new bank facility.
 From the timeline to the construction, you now know what it takes to build a bank.
-And our team at HTG Architects is here to guide you on your path to launching your bank.
+Our team at HTG Architects is here to guide you on your path to launching your bank.

 If you’d like more expert advice on starting a new bank, download our Ultimate Guide to Bank Design.
 This free six-part guide will walk you through everything from location selection to interior and exterior space design, providing practical insights for creating a functional, high-traffic layout.